palaseus/Adrenochain/docs/TESTING.md

 # Comprehensive Testing Guide 🧪

-This guide covers all testing strategies, methodologies, and best practices for the GoChain platform.
+This guide covers all testing strategies, methodologies, and best practices for the adrenochain platform.

 ## 🎯 **Testing Philosophy**

-GoChain follows a **comprehensive testing approach** with:
+adrenochain follows a **comprehensive testing approach** with:

 - **100% Test Success Rate**: All tests must pass consistently
 - **Comprehensive Coverage**: Target high coverage across all packages